 Distinguished Professor Alison Venn

-Professor Venn leads the Childhood Determinants of Adult Health Study, is the Director of the Tasmanian Cancer Registry and the Tasmanian Data Linkage Unit, leads two NHRMC-funded partnerships with the Tasmanian Government and is co-investigator of a major NHMRC-funded trial into whether Vitamin D supplementation reduces mortality and the incidence of cancer.
+Professor Venn leads the NHMRC-funded Childhood Determinants of Adult Health Study, is the Director of the Tasmanian Cancer Registry and the Tasmanian Data Linkage Unit and leads two NHRMC-funded partnerships with the Tasmanian Government.

 As Director of Menzies Professor Venn is a member of the University of Tasmania Senior Management Team.